oracle-livelabs/sprints/analytics/sprint-faw-verify-incremental-update/sprint-faw-verify-incremental-update.md

 5. Under the **Refresh Summary Details** dataset, select and drag **Process Type** and **Process Description** in the **Rows** section and your table will be created.

 * *Adhoc Warehouse Refresh* refers to manual refresh that was executed.
-* *Scheduled Warehouse Refresh* refers to the Incremental Execution Time refresh that was set in the Pipeline Parameters.
-This is your incremental update.
+* *Scheduled Warehouse Refresh* refers to the Data Refresh Schedule that was set in the Pipeline Parameters.

   ![Create table](images/create-table.png)

 Congratulations!
-You have just learned how to verify that your incremental updates have been completed in Fusion Analytics Warehouse and when and why you would need to do this.
+You have just learned how to verify that your data refresh has been completed in Fusion Analytics Warehouse and when and why you would need to do this.

 ## Learn More